kehantan/labbook/docs/cell_culture/change_media.rst

 **Procedure**

 #.
-Remove existing media from culture flask.
+Remove existing media from culture flask with serological pipette.
 #.
 Put in fresh media.
 #.
-Incubate.
+Place culture flask into incubator.